redshim/WorkWithAcademy/README.md

 To use the Slate theme:

-1. Add the following to your site's `_config.yml`:
+1. Add the following to y
+2. our site's `_config.yml`:

     ```yml
     theme: jekyll-theme-slate
     ```

-2. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`:
+3. Optionally, if you'd like to preview your site on your computer, add the following to your site's `Gemfile`:

     ```ruby
     gem "github-pages", group: :jekyll_plugins